cfsworkload/watson-conversation/README.md

 The Engagement Advisor application shows how you can use the services **Dialog**, **Natural Language Classifier**, and **Retrieve and Rank** to provide information about educational programs through an automated chat engine.

 ##Introduction
 This Engagement Advisor sample application has been created so you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
-When you deploy the pipeline to Bluemix, the services **Dialog**, **Natural Language Classifier**, and **Retrieve and Rank** will be created, trained, and binded to your application.
+When you deploy the pipeline to Bluemix, the services **Dialog**, **Natural Language Classifier**, and **Retrieve and Rank** will be created, trained, and bound to your application.

 ## Create accounts and log in